reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 There are many active women and URG in the Python community, but there is no central list.
 Here are some.  **On the initiative list is to create a list for easy reference.**
 - [Renee Teate](https://twitter.com/BecomingDataSci) Creator/Host of Becoming a Data Scientist Podcast, and so many other resources
 - [Lynn Root](https://twitter.com/roguelynn) Python Software Foundation member, PyLadies Leader
-- [Sarah Guido](https://twitter.com/sarah_guido), co-author of Introduction to Machine Learning with Python
+- [Jessica McKeller](https://twitter.com/jessicamckellar) PyCon Staff, Python Software Foundation

 ### [Python Software Foundation](https://www.python.org/psf/) (PSF)
 The Python Software Foundation manages the open source licensing of Python.
 They also run PyCon as well as other Python conferences around the world.
 They have a grants program for funding special projects.
 PSF has [27 meetup groups](https://www.meetup.com/pro/python-software-foundation-meetups/) in 3 countries, totaling 46K members.